Fear is crippling, while passion motivates. Which will you choose?

 Obviously a larger decision like moving to paradise takes a bit more contemplation.
 What are your thoughts when I even bring up a scenario like this?
 Do you immediately rule this out as a possibility?
 I know, there are a million reasons why you can’t afford to move or live on a tropical island.
 There’s this and there’s that and that other reason.
 It’s much easier to say “this is not an option in my life”.
 But, it is in fact available to you.
 What’s crazy is that it’s not the reasons that stop you from making huge life-transforming choices like this.
 You are creating the reasons that stop you from making huge life-transforming choices in your life.

 “Set a goal to achieve something that is so big, so exhilarating that it excites you and scares you at the same time.
 It must be a goal that is so appealing, so much in line with your spiritual core, that you can’t get it out of your mind.
 If you do not get chills when you set a goal, you’re not setting big enough goals.”

 I flew to Egypt and landed in a daze.
 An Egyptian man met me at the terminal and offered to help me with my visa and paperwork.
-He then took me to my then-boyfriend.
+He then took me to my then-boyfriend, now-husband.
 It was 3 in the morning or something ridiculous.
 We got in a car and swept across Cairo in a blur to our hotel.
 Aside from Ayman, I had no idea who I was with, where we were going or what I was looking at outside of the car window, but I knew I felt safe and that this felt so right.
 I was in Egypt!

 What I would have missed had I given in to fear!
 What amazing sights I would not see had I made excuses for why I could not go to a foreign land that I didn’t understand.
 I would have missed out on a marriage to the man of my dreams had I not trusted that life was for me and not against me.
 I said “yes!” to opportunity and adventure and the Universe responded back with “yippee!”